-- If the minor obtains a firearm with the permission of their parent or guardian and uses or possesses the firearm under the direct supervision of their parent or guardian, or any individual at least 18 years old who is authorized by the minor's parent or guardian, during any of the following: - o The minor's employment. - o Ranching or farming. - Target practice, hunting, or instruction in the safe use of a firearm. - If the minor obtains the firearm through their unlawful entry of premises or the motor vehicle where the firearm has been stored. - If the minor obtains a firearm while lawfully acting in self-defense or defense of another.
+- If the minor obtains a firearm with the permission of the minor's parent or guardian and uses or possesses the firearm during any of the following: - o The minor's employment. - o Ranching or farming. - Target practice, hunting, or instruction in the safe use of a firearm. - If the minor obtains the firearm through their unlawful entry onto premises where the firearm has been stored or their illegal taking of the firearm from the owner's premises. - If the minor obtains a firearm while lawfully acting in self-defense or defense of another.